Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 While most of the environmental impact of the coffee industry is produced by cultivating and harvesting coffee, the type of filter you use can help decrease your environmental footprint.

-If you are conscious of the trash your household produces, opt for a reusable filter instead of single-use paper coffee filters or K-cups.
+If you are conscious of the trash your household produces, opt for a reusable filter instead of single-use paper coffee filters or K-Cups.

-If investing in a reusable, stainless steel coffee filter or a pack of single-use ones doesn’t appeal to you, you might be surprised that alternatives are available.
-Here are some ideas to try:
+If investing in a reusable, stainless steel coffee filter or a pack of single-use ones doesn't appeal to you, you may be surprised to learn that alternatives are available.

 • Paper towel